waitoair/waitoair/README.md

 ### Hi there, I'm Luana! 👋

 * :computer: I'm a full-stack developer graduated from [Le Wagon](https://www.lewagon.com)
-* :books: Second year of a degree in Systems Analysis and Development
+* :books: Graduate in Systems Analysis and Development
 * :sparkles: Learning a little more about Ruby on Rails very day
 * :round_pushpin: Rio de Janeiro, Brazil